Otus-DevOps-2019-08/BorisKamenetskiy_infra/README.md

 google_compute_instance.app (remote-exec):     All plugins need to be explicitly installed with install_plugin. google_compute_instance.app (remote-exec):     Please see README.md google_compute_instance.app (remote-exec): Failed to execute operation: Invalid argument
 Error: error executing "/tmp/terraform_1756125471.sh": Process exited with status 1" - don't understand, how to resolve it, though application works at http://35.198.68.63:9292/.
+This error was because of unneeded "'" in puma.service file, hence, "enable puma.service" didn't work;
+- I had a lot of issues with health checks - they didn't pass.
+The reason was I needed to use google_compute_health_check with specified port 9292;
+- Also I observed an issue with not reaching puma servie via load balancer IP.
+That was because I didn't add port_name in google_compute_backend_service and named_port with name "puma" and port "9292" - to google_compute_instance_group.
+After I have added those items, I have checked, that load balancer started working properly, with either puma on instance 1 disabled or puma on instance 2 disabled.
+By the way, that would be great to see somehow in application on the screen, which machine is actually working behind the loadbalancer;
+- Spent more than hour, trying to figure out how to add instances, created by count in output.tf.

+In general, this load balancing scheme has following point of failure: load balancer itself.